 You can enter the New Town Hall during weekdays and explore some of its historic rooms.
 But make sure you take the elevator to get to the viewing gallery in the City Hall tower for some stunning views of the city center.
 Check out admission charges and opening hours here.

 Not very far away is the Old Town Hall or Alte Rathaus on the eastern edge of Marienplatz.
-This was the city council’s seat until 1847 after which it fell short of space.
+This was the city council’s seat until 1847, when it ran out of space.
 The Old Town Hall was completely destroyed during World War II and restored only in the 1950s.

-Today, there is a historic toy museum at Alte Rathaus and it is filled with model trains, doll houses, and stuffed toys – a great place to visit in Munich with kids.
+Today, Alte Rathaus has a historic toy museum filled with model trains, doll houses, and stuffed toys—a great place to visit in Munich with kids.

 Glockenspiel at the New Town Hall in Munich